mr-ryann/synapse/README.md

 To be clear: we're not anti-AI, we're just against over-relying on it.

-**We believe AI should be like a calculator --a powerful tool that helps you focus on the big picture, not a replacement for your own thinking. 🛠️**
+**We believe AI should be like a calculator --a tool that helps you focus on the big picture, not a replacement for your own thinking. 🛠️**

 Our whole philosophy is simple: Use AI to help your brain grow, not to replace it.
 Our AI acts as a friendly guide, throwing you interesting challenges that don't have a single right answer and giving you a cool space to think it all through.